arijitdeb1/AI-101/OpenAI.md

       ** _subscriptions for ChatGPT are completely different from Open AI payment plans and are charged separately._
    3. Once plan is confirmed, generate a API Key.
 Go to **Dashboard >> API Keys >> Create new secret key**.
    4. Here on, we'll be using Postman to execute some of the popular APIs.
+Download attached Postman Collection - `OpenAI.postman_collection.json` and configure as below -

+      - Import the `OpenAI` collection in Postman
+      - Select `OpenAI` collection >> Go to `Variables` Tab >> Set `OpenAIKey` with the generated api key from above
+      - The collection has following apis -

+        - List Models - _Api to List all models available with ChatGPT_
+        - Chat - _Api to start a chat_
+        - Playground-* - _Apis to imitate Playground features(explained below)_
+        - Dall.E - _Api for image generation_
+        - Whisper - _Api to convert speech to text_. etc

 ## Open AI Playground
 The OpenAI Playground is an interactive web-based tool that allows users to experiment with OpenAI's language models, such as GPT-3, in a user-friendly environment.
 It provides a simple interface where you can input text prompts and receive AI-generated responses, helping you explore the capabilities of these models without needing to write any code.
 This tool is particularly useful for testing different prompts, understanding how the models work, and getting a feel for their potential applications in various tasks like content generation, conversation simulation, and more.
 For any activity(chat/completion) on Playground, corresponding python/nodejs code can be generated using **`View Code`** capability

-**`Playground - Chat`** provides an interface to work on ChatGPT like conversations using different GPT models.
+### **`Playground - Chat`**
+provides an interface to work on ChatGPT like conversations using different GPT models.
 You can define 3 roles relevant to the conversation like -

 **System** - Set only once.
 Set the context and configure the behavior of the Assistant. [_example - "You're an assistant with vast knowledge on cars"_]